-In essence, the colours you should consider are dependent on your skin tone.
+In essence, the colours you should consider depend on your skin tone.
 As a general or rough guide:

 Acne scars happen when the skin is unable to heal itself efficiently as a result of an acne breakout that penetrates deep into the skin, which damages the skin and tissue, leading to scarring.
-It is one of the more dreaded skin issues that can affect an individual beyond just being an appearance issue.
+It is one of the more dreaded skin issues that can affect an individual beyond appearance.

 As dismal as the condition appears to be, there is a permanent solution.

-PICO Acne Scars Laser with PICOCARE effectively addresses acne scars and reduces pore size significantly.
+Pico Fractional Laser effectively addresses acne scars and reduces pore size significantly.
 It can penetrate deep into the skin with precision to target the problem areas without causing damage to the skin's surface.
 This is due to its 450-picosecond pulse, which means an increase in power, which also means less downtime compared to other traditional laser treatments in addition to improved safety.

-PICOCARE is FDA-approved, and it comes with a fractional handpiece, the HEXA MLA.
-This handpiece has a wide range of spot sizes and is safer as well.
+PICOCARE is FDA-approved and comes with a fractional handpiece, the HEXA MLA.
+This handpiece has a wide range of spot sizes and is also safer.
 Aside from shorter downtimes, the PICOCARE advantage includes:

 Addressing your skin concerns is about going about it the right way or getting the appropriate treatment.
-What works for others may not work for you so it's best to always seek qualified advice for a truly more beautiful skin and increased confidence.
+What works for others may not work for you so it's best to always seek qualified advice for beautiful skin and increased confidence.